 3) Pediatrician comfort

 Some US pediatricians are just uncomfortable using European formula.
 This is for a variety of reasons.
-But your relationship with your pediatrician is sacred!
+The biggest is: European formulas adhere to EU standards and are approved in Europe – so they do not go through the FDA vetting process and are thus NOT FDA approved “infant formulas” in the US.
+Your relationship with your pediatrician is sacred!
 You guys need to be a tight team.
 So be sure to have the discussion with your pediatrician.
 Show them this article if helpful!
 But just be sure you are using a formula that you are all comfortable with.

 What To Look For in A European Formula Supplier:

 So, you’ve made the decision to use a European Formula.
 Now you’ve got to go about the terrifying task of ordering it over the internet.
 There are lots of suppliers online.
 There are also a lot of horror stories online about 4-week shipping times, orders that were never filled, and damaged packaging arriving.
 This is scary because it’s your baby we’re talking about!
 So here are the things to look for in a formula supplier/vendor to feel comfortable getting started.

 - Supply Chain – Look for a company with a good supply chain.
 This means that they have established relationships with European suppliers so they have consistent inventory coming into the States in a timely manner.

 - Only import via air – Look for a supplier that only imports formula via air freight (and not shipping across the ocean).
 This ensures the formula arrives faster and is not subject to potentially high heat/humidity levels on a cross-Atlantic ship.